-A couple friends and I participated in our parish’s annual Alternative Gift Fair yesterday as a fundraiser for the food pantry where we all volunteer.
+A couple friends and I participated in an annual Alternative Gift Fair yesterday as a fundraiser for the food pantry where we all volunteer.
 We sold gift sets consisting of bean soup and cornbread mixes in a jar and also accepted direct contributions, providing a certificate for use in presenting an alternative gift to someone.
-The event is held at the student center of the university campus where the parish is located, with 20 tables in a circle around the center atrium.
+The event is held at the student center of the university campus where my former parish is located, with 20 tables in a circle around the center atrium.

 Two tables over from ours, I was immediately intrigued by the name of the ministry — “Water with Blessings” — and further fascinated by their demonstration.
 Before our eyes a bucket of muddy water was transformed into a clean drink of water in a matter of seconds.
 The compact Sawyer filter that can process up to 500 gallons per day is attached to the bucket, and that’s pretty much it.
 The filters are certified for “absolute 1 microns” making it impossible for harmful bacteria, protozoa, or cysts like E. coli, Giradia, Vibrio cholerae and Salmonella typhi (which cause Cholera and Typhoid) to pass through.
 The system can last a decade without needing to be replaced.